-- 1. Turn ship's main breaker to "off". - 2.
-Turn receptacle on dock to "off" if possible - 3.
-Connect cable to power inlet on boat first, (to prevent handling a "live" powerline and possibly coming in contact with water.) - 4.
-Route the cable in such a way as to prevent strain on either connector, allowing for the rise and fall of the tide, and to prevent chafing. - 5.
-Connect to dockside receptacle and turn shore switch on. - 6.
-Turn on ship's main breaker.

-d.
-Disconnect Procedure
+- 1. Turn ship's main breaker to OFF - 2.
+Turn receptacle on dock to OFF, if possible - 3.
+Connect cable to power inlet on boat first, (to prevent handling a "live" powerline and possibly coming in contact with water) - 4.
+Route the cable in such a way as to prevent strain on either connector, allowing for the rise and fall of the tide, and to prevent chafing - 5.
+Connect to dockside receptacle and turn shore switch on - 6.
+Turn on ship's main breaker d.
+Disconnect Procedure e.
+Battery Charger Option

---Turn off ship's main breaker.

---Turn off dockside power and disconnect cord.

---Replace all weather-tight caps on receptacles.
+- 1. Turn off ship's main breaker. - 2.
+Turn off dockside power and disconnect cord. - 3.
+Replace all weather-tight caps on receptacles.

-IMPORTANT NOTICE:

-The owner must be aware of the hazards of using high voltage AC aboard ship, and should maintain this system in safe condition.
-(See MAINTENANCE AND MAINTENANCE PROCEDURES.)
+CAUTION: The owner must be aware of the hazards of using high voltage AC aboard ship, and should maintain this system in safe condition.
+(See Section V).
 Don't take chances handling AC equipment in wet weather or while washing down topsides.
 Caution guests and children about hazards, and do not use any equipment that does not function properly or is suspected of being defective.